Trail running

 Author's recommendation

-Carry only what is strictly necessary.
-The system of huts and the passage through different villages will allow you to restock your supplies.
+Carry only the essentials with you.
+The hut system and crossing various villages allow you to replenish your supplies.

 Technical information